Smith Level MIPS

 Additionally, it’s easy to get a secure fit with the twist-style dial system called VaporFit, and the helmet cinches nicely around the back and sides of the head.
 The Level technically doesn’t tighten as evenly as Smith’s premium Vantage MIPS, which has a full 360-degree Boa system (the VaporFit adjusts 270 degrees), but this is a very minor complaint, and most won’t notice the difference.
 Finally and arguably most importantly, the overall build is low-profile and never felt heavy, bulky, or cumbersome.
 Taken together, comfort is a true hallmark of the Level’s design—I hardly noticed the helmet throughout numerous full days of resort riding.

-The since-discontinued Variance struggled in the ventilation department, but Smith has made some notable strides with the modernized Level.
+The since-discontinued Variance struggled in the ventilation department, but Smith made notable strides with the modernized Level.
 There are a total of 20 vents distributed around the helmet—including 14 covering the top and six at the back—and ten of the openings along the top can be adjusted with a slider.
-I found it easy to tailor the amount of airflow with this glove-friendly regulator: it has three “positions" (open, closed, or halfway open), and there’s an audible click when you reach each point.
+I found it easy to tailor the amount of airflow with this glove-friendly regulator: It has three “positions" (open, closed, or halfway open), and there’s an audible click when you reach each point.
 I used the Level all season and kept it on for sidecountry hikes ranging from 10 to 30 minutes, and in general, it did a great job regulating my temperature.
 Fully open, there’s a considerable amount of airflow through the top openings, and I often left them halfway open to keep cool while lapping the resort on moderate days with temperatures in the mid 20s Fahrenheit.

 Finally, the helmet includes two additional openings along the front brim to help reduce fogging up your ski goggles.
 I paired the Level with Smith’s 4D Mag for most of the season and found the system to be very functional.
 The only time I experienced fogging issues was on extended hikes, but the problem was mild and quickly dissipated after I reached the top.
 To be sure, it can’t match the Vantage in ventilation—the Vantage has larger openings, a lighter and airier feel, and more customization with two separate sliders to control your temp.
 But for season-long resort use and even warm spring days, the Level is a great match.

 The cozy padding that makes the Smith Level MIPS so comfortable also translates to excellent warmth.
-My local resort often gets a cold snap mid-season, and this past January, we had temperatures consistently dip into the low teens Fahrenheit (and well below 0 a number of times at the summit with the wind chill).
+My local resort often gets a cold snap mid-season, and temperatures consistently dipped into the low teens Fahrenheit in January (and well below 0 a number of times at the summit with the wind chill).
 On these days, I remained perfectly comfortable wearing just the Level for head protection, even before working up some heat on the first ride up the chair.
 Before starting out, I always double-checked to make sure my vents were closed, and the substantial foam and tough shell did a great job sealing out the cold and wet.
 As I touched on above, you can only adjust half of the total vents (all along the top), but the fixed, open vents along the sides and back have sufficient protection along the interior lining to keep you cozy even on particularly blustery days.

 The “MIPS” in the Level’s name stands for Multi-directional Impact Protection System, which is a safety technology designed to reduce potential damage in angled impacts should you crash while riding.
-The design is fairly simple: the MIPS liner is a thin plastic layer that connects to the helmet with a few small tabs and moves independently from the outer shell.
+The design is fairly simple: The MIPS liner is a thin plastic layer that connects to the helmet with a few small tabs and moves independently from the outer shell.
 The liner doesn’t have an impact on the comfort of the Level, but we have found that similar MIPS-equipped Smith models have a slightly smaller fit as a result.
 The difference is negligible, and we haven’t had a chance to test the non-MIPS Level yet, but the added tech is well-integrated and provides a nice dose of added assurance.

 VaporFit Adjustment System

 In theory, one of the compromises with opting for the mid-range Level over the $50-pricier Vantage is the switch from a Boa adjustment system to Smith’s VaporFit.
-But in use, the two designs aren’t far off: both adjust at the back with an easy-to-use dial and provide a secure and solid fit.
-Plus, you can shift the entire system up and down and forward or backward between defined attachment points to better customize the set-up (for me, the stock placements were great).
+But in use, the two designs aren’t far off: Both adjust at the back with an easy-to-use dial and provide a secure and solid fit.
+Plus, you can shift the entire system up and down and forward or backward between defined attachment points to better customize the setup (for me, the stock placements were great).
 You may compromise some in long-term durability, but we have yet to have a VaporFit design fail, even after extensive testing.
 Another small compromise is that the adjuster only secures around the back and sides of the head rather than continuing along the front (the VaporFit has 270 degrees of adjustability versus a Boa system’s 360).
 But I didn’t have any issues with security, nor did I miss having the adjustment band continue across my forehead.

 Smith is a class leader in snow helmets, and this comes across clearly with the Level’s top-notch build quality.
 The hybrid in-mold construction includes a panel of tougher ABS plastic along the top, along with a lighter and less durable in-mold section at the lower back and sides.
-This combination nicely balances protection and weight: you get assurance against cosmetic damage or an accident like dropping the helmet on the ground or smacking a tree branch without it feeling overly bulky or ungainly.
-The only notable omission is a magnetic chinstrap—you’ll see the Fidlock system on Smith's top-end Quantum and some other competitors like the Oakley MOD5.
+This combination nicely balances protection and weight: You get assurance against cosmetic damage or an accident like dropping the helmet on the ground or smacking a tree branch without it feeling overly bulky or ungainly.
+The only notable omission is a magnetic chinstrap—you’ll see the Fidlock system on Smith's top-end Nexus and some other competitors like the Oakley Mod5.
 But the Level’s standard buckle is only slightly less convenient—you need to remove your gloves to reliably use it—and the upside is that it’s more secure.

 After a full season of testing, the entire lid is holding up extremely well.
 There are some light scratches and marks along the exterior from all the use, but this is to be expected, and it takes a close look to identify them.
 Finally, the interior still looks and feels like new, there are no signs that the foam along the interior is packing out, and the plastic buckle on the chinstrap and the rear VaporFit dial are working flawlessly.
 All in all, I have no concerns from a long-term durability standpoint and expect the Level MIPS to last many more seasons.

 My head measures 57 centimeters in circumference, which puts me right in the middle of the size medium range (55 to 59cm).
 I have a slightly rounded head shape and have found Smith helmets to be a really nice match for me in general, and the Level is no exception (it fit me similarly to the Vantage and discontinued Variance).
-All in all, the deep and fairly wide opening has a versatile shape, and combined with the highly adjustable fit system and four total sizes available—ranging from 51 cm (S) to 67 cm (XL)—most people should be able to get a good all-around fit.
+All in all, the deep and fairly wide opening has a versatile shape, and combined with the highly adjustable fit system and four total sizes available—ranging from 51 centimeters (S) to 67 centimeters (XL)—most people should be able to get a good all-around fit.

-Smith Level and Women’s Liberty MIPS
+Other Versions and Women’s Smith Liberty MIPS